formlio/forml/docs/workflow/topology.rst

 .. _topology-coherence:
 .. rubric:: Segment Coherence

-To carry one of the core ForML traits - the inseparability of the *train* and *apply* mode implementations - ForML uses the ``flow.Trunk`` structure as the integrated representation of the related *segments*.
+To carry one of the core ForML traits - the inseparability of the *train* and *apply-mode* implementations - ForML uses the ``flow.Trunk`` structure as the integrated representation of the related *segments*.
 There are actually three segments that need to be bound together to cover all the matching tasks across the different modes.
-While the *apply* mode is represented by its single segment, the *train* mode needs in addition to its *train* segment also a dedicated segment for its *label* task graph.
+While the *apply-mode* is represented by its single segment, the *train-mode* needs in addition to its *train* segment also a dedicated segment for its *label* task graph.

 .. autoclass:: forml.flow.Trunk